sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 Choose between CSV and XML with the WordPress CSV Importer plugin.
 Import and export Posts, Pages, Custom Posts, WooCommerce, and various post types to and from WordPress.

-= How to use this CSV and XML WordPress Importer  =
+= How to use this CSV and XML WordPress Importer? =
 * Utilize the export option to export existing content records from WordPress.
 Create a base sample CSV or XML file, or use it as a template for building your import file.
 * Seamlessly edit and update the export file for reimporting.
 * Add new fields with values to existing posts using the import file.
 * Or add more posts according to your needs.
 * Opt for the update option by selecting existing items during import.
 This updates/replaces values based on mapping setups.

-= How to import WordPress site from localhost =
+= How to import WordPress site from localhost? =

 For users of XAMPP or WAMP, exporting from the export tab after development and customization is feasible.
 Use advanced filters to trim content, excluding unwanted or unfinished items, before importing to a remote host.